 Despite their independent streak, Brussels Griffons are still prone to a number of hereditary and congenital conditions that can adversely affect their health – not to mention your budget.
 Some of the conditions and illnesses they are prone to include eye conditions such as cataracts, corneal dystrophy and progressive retinal atrophy; and joint conditions such as hip dysplasia and luxating patellas.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Brussels Griffon inherits his mom’s bad eyes or his dad’s weak hips, you’re covered.